Raiffeisen-DGTL/The-Way-of-CICD-Open-Source-Edition/README.md

 - Complexity in artifact formation logic should be minimized.
 - It is not recommended to perform a complete build of the base image directly in the service pipeline; instead, it should be treated as a base image and pulled from the registry.
 - Avoid using `latest` tags in the versioning of external service dependencies.

-### Binary Scan

-- Image scanning should have a mechanism for blocking or skipping further pipeline execution based on conditions determined by the team.
-- After scanning images, we should be able to examine vulnerabilities in the scanned image.

 ### Test